 Critics of the ruling ignore the Constitutional fact that the Constitution gives state legislators, and nobody else, the right to decide on electors ("in such Manner as the Legislature thereof may direct").
+The decision to cut off the recounts closed the door on court challenges that had no Constitutional basis to begin with.
 So, had the Court not cut off the process, one of three things could have happened:

 Actually, when Congress convened, a number of Congressmen did challenge the Florida electoral votes.
 However, challenges to electoral votes have to be co-sponsored by a Congressman and a Senator (a rule drafted in the aftermath of 1876), and no Senators came forward.